-Senate Energy Committee tables study on Energy Use and Supply in the TerritoriesPublished on 17 June 2015 News Releases by Senator Paul Massicotte
+Senate Energy Committee tables study on Energy Use and Supply in the TerritoriesPublished on 17 June 2015 News & Photos by Senator Paul Massicotte

 OTTAWA (June 17, 2015) – Today, the Standing Senate Committee on Energy, the Environment and Natural Resources tabled its latest report entitled Powering Canada’s Territories.